frc1418/2019-robot/README.md

 	cd ~/

 This will bring you to your home directory.
-If you want to open up your .bash_profile (where the `$PATH` is stored, NOTE: The name of this file will likely change depending one's platform, chosen shell, terminal settings, etc.) in TextEdit to make changes, run
+If you want to open up your `.bash_profile` (where the `$PATH` is stored, NOTE: The name of this file will likely change depending one's platform, chosen shell, terminal settings, etc.) using nano, run

-	open -e .bash_profile

-Otherwise, if you want to open up `.bash_profile` in the command line using nano, run

 	nano .bash_profile

-Once you have done one of these, add the following line of code before the line `export $PATH,` which is at the end of `.bash_profile.`
+Once you have done one of these, add the following line of code to `.bash_profile.`

   	PATH=$PATH:$HOME/Library/Python/3.6/bin

-Once you have added that to `.bash_profile` if you used TextEdit, save the file and run

-	. .bash_profile

 This will save your changes.
-If you used nano, save your changes with
+If you used nano, save your changes and exit with

-	ctrl + o
-	return

-And exit using

 	ctrl + x